eso/edps-doc/source/quick/faq.md

    :name: archive
    ````

-2. Go in the `Archived Data` tab, and click on the `Export` button.
-A new tab window appear where you can indicate the
+2. Go in the `Reduction Archive` tab,
-   directory you want to copy your final products to.

    ````{figure} figures/export1.jpg
    :alt: export1
    :name: fig_export1
    ````

+   and click on the `Export` button.
+A new tab window appear where you can indicate the
+   directory you want to copy your final products; finally press "Export" to copy the data.

    ````{figure} figures/export2.jpg
    :alt: export2
    :name: fig_export2